 How to sweeten pecan pie without corn syrup

 Traditionally pecan pie is made with corn syrup.
-I avoid corn syrup at all costs as it is a highly processed sweetener that has been linked to type 2 diabetes, high triglyceride levels, weight gain and a whole host of other health problems.
-A combination of maple syrup and coconut sugar gives the pecan pie a robust flavor that is much less sweet (but still sweet enough!) than your traditional pecan pie.
+This pecan pie is made with a combination of maple syrup and coconut sugar which gives a robust flavor that is much less sweet (but still sweet enough!) than your traditional pecan pie.

 Prepare the pecan pie filling

 First, in a medium bowl combine the coconut milk, tapioca starch, maple syrup, coconut sugar, salt and vanilla.
 Whisk to combine and set aside.
 Next, melt the coconut oil in a medium saucepan and add the pecans.
 Cook the pecans over medium heat, stirring frequently until fragrant and lightly browned.
 Remove the pecans from the heat, add the coconut milk mixture to the pan and stir to combine.